SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 var importantNumber = 7;
 importantNumber // 7
 ```
 Wait, what?
 Why is `importantNumber` `7` now?!
 My code relied on it being `8`!
 All my math is broken!
-Someone got billed for £700 not £800! 🔥 😱
+Someone got billed for £700, not £800! 🔥 😱

-You can see how easy it is to lose track of a single value, especially when it can be overriden entirely if you're using `var`.
+You can see how easy it is to lose track of a single value, especially when it can be overridden entirely if you're using `var`.

 But what if we used `const` instead?